onepanelio/core-docs/docs/deployment/single-node/macos.md

 KUBECONFIG=./kubeconfig opctl apply
 ```

-Once deployment is complete, use the follownig command to get your auth token to log into Onepanel:
+Once deployment is complete, use the following command to get your auth token to log into Onepanel:

 ```bash
 KUBECONFIG=./kubeconfig opctl auth token